Anyone who’s worked in agriculture can testify to the hard, often backbreaking work required to do the job.

 Lugging buckets of grain and water to feed the livestock, hoisting bales of straw, and lifting heavy equipment are just a few of the tasks performed by American farmers every day.
-Strains, sprains and back pain are so common among farmers that these injuries are sometimes considered just another part of the job.
+Farming injuries such as strains, sprains and back pain are so common that they are sometimes considered just another part of the job.

 Yet farmers and farm workers report some of the highest risks of work-related musculoskeletal disorders in the nation.
-Only recently has the science of ergonomics been applied to farm work to help reduce the number of injuries that cost commercial agriculture millions of dollars every year in health care expenses, lost wages and lowered productivity.
+Only recently has the science of ergonomics been applied to farm work to help reduce the number of farming injuries that cost commercial agriculture millions of dollars every year in health care expenses, lost wages and lowered productivity.

 Ergonomics is the study of the physical capabilities and limitations of a worker in relation to that person’s work tasks, tools and environment.
 Ergonomics seeks to reduce stress on the body, and increase safety, comfort and productivity.

-Consider incorporating these ergonomic modifications into your everyday work activities to reduce potential injuries to you and your workers.
+Consider incorporating these ergonomic modifications into your everyday work activities to reduce potential farming injuries to you and your workers.

 If you carry an item with one arm, such as a bucket, keep your knees soft to reduce the strain on your lower back.
-Counterbalance by raising your other arm away from your body.
-Be sure to switch sides frequently.
+Counterbalance the weight by raising your other arm away from your body.
+And be sure to switch sides frequently.

 Keep your feet at shoulder width with your knees slightly bent to give yourself good support.
 Lift with your legs, not with your back.
 Avoid twisting while shoveling, and keep the load close to your body.

 Use a half-kneeling position for better balance and posture instead of a full squat if you need to change a tire or do other work near the floor.
 If you need to bend from the waist, make sure you don’t reach out too far and wrench your back.
 Always take frequent breaks from awkward positions to release the tension in your muscles.

 Sit with your back against the seat so that it’s supported.
-Sit close enough to the steering wheel that your knees are comfortably bent.
+And sit close enough to the steering wheel that your knees are comfortably bent.